landeco-jonesctr/codeblitz1/README.md

 ## Instructions -- Homework Part 2:

-**Within one week of today's exercise** complete the followign tasks with an assigned partner.
+**Within one week of today's exercise** complete the following tasks with an assigned partner.

 Now that you’ve practiced committing to your own branch, we will try a common workflow: **pull requests** (PRs).
 A pull request is how you propose changes to a shared repository so others can review and approve them before merging back into the main branch.

--   Fork the repository, and clone your fork, make a new branch
+-   Clone the repository and make a new branch
 -   Correct the false information in your partners `Biography`
 -   Correct the typo in your partners bulleted list in `Favorite field site`
 -   Correct the broken link in the `Photo gallery`.
 -   Commit your changes and push the repo back to Github
 -   Test their `R` code for basal area in a separate window.
 Does it work for you?
 If not, suggest an edit
--   Open a pull request.
-Go to your fork on GitHub.
+-   Open a pull request on GitHub.
 You’ll see a banner prompting you to “Compare & pull request.”
 Click it.
 Write a short description of your change and submit the PR back to the main lab repo.
--   Review someone elses PR.
+-   Review someone else's PR.
 Go to the lab repo \> Pull Requests tab.
 Review your partners PR to your profile, read it, and leave a short comment.